Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

+Even by supplying sufficiently many copies to an algorithm, there is no known subexponential-time quantum algorithm that solves \QSCDFF, and thus finding such an algorithm seems a daunting task.
+This situation indicates that our problem, \QSCDFF, is much more suitable than, for example, uSVP for an underlying intractable problem to build a secure cryptosystem.
+There is a similarity with the classical case of DLP over different groups; namely, DLP over $\integer_p^*$ (where $p$ is a prime) is classically computable in subexponential time whereas no known classical subexponential-time algorithm exists for DLP over certain groups in elliptic curve cryptography. {}From this reason, it is generally believed that DLP over such groups is more reliable than DLP over $\integer_p^*$.

 We prove that the computational complexity of \QSCDFF\ is lower-bounded by that of GA.
-Note that well-known upper bounds of GA are $\np\cap\coam$ \cite{GS89,Sch88}, $\spp$ \cite{AK02}, and $\uap$ \cite{CGRS04} but GA is not yet known to be in $\np\cap\conp$.
-Since most cryptographic problems fall in $\np\cap\conp$, few cryptographic systems are lower-bounded by the worst-case hardness of problems outside of $\np\cap\conp$.
+Well-known upper bounds of GA include $\np\cap\coam$ \cite{GS89,Sch88}, $\spp$ \cite{AK06}, and $\uap$ \cite{CGRS04}; however, GA is not known to sit in $\np\cap\conp$.
+Notice that, since most cryptographic problems fall in $\np\cap\conp$, very few cryptographic systems are lower-bounded by the worst-case hardness of problems outside of $\np\cap\conp$.

-\paragraph{Quantum Computational Cryptography.} Apart from PKCs, quantum key distribution gives a foundation to symmetric-key cryptology; for instance, the quantum key distribution scheme in \cite{BB84} achieves unconditionally secure sharing of secret keys in symmetric-key cryptosystems (SKCs) through an authenticated classical communication channel.
+\paragraph{Quantum Computational Cryptography.} Apart from PKCs, quantum key distribution gives a foundation to symmetric-key cryptology; for instance, the quantum key distribution scheme in \cite{BB84} achieves unconditionally secure sharing of secret keys in symmetric-key cryptosystems (SKCs) through an authenticated classical communication channel and an insecure quantum communication channel.
 Undoubtedly, both SKCs and PKCs have their own advantages and disadvantages.
-Compared with SKCs, PKCs require less secret keys in a large-scale network; however, they often need certain intractability assumptions for their security proofs and are typically vulnerable to, e.g., the man-in-the-middle attack.
+Compared with SKCs, PKCs require fewer secret keys in a large-scale network; however, they often need certain intractability assumptions for their security proofs and are typically vulnerable to, e.g., the man-in-the-middle attack.
 As an immediate application of \QSCDFF , we propose a new computational quantum PKC whose security relies on the computational hardness of \QSCDFF .